 - Use a separate washroom from the person you are caring for.
 If not possible, open the window, put the toilet lid down before flushing and clean and disinfect surfaces and objects the person you’re caring for has touched after each use.

-- Keep a list of important contact numbers accessible for household members to notify close contacts quickly, and people who can support your household during isolation.
+- Keep a list of important contact numbers accessible for people who can support you if your symptoms worsen household during isolation.
 This includes:

 - Family, friends or community contacts to run errands or drop off supplies.